Improve Pathname.glob documentation

 config_rb_files = File.join('config', '*.rb') Pathname.glob(config_rb_files) #=> [#<Pathname:config/environment.rb>, #<Pathname:config/routes.rb>, ...]

 I also replaced tabs with spaces on the results line (is there a

 I set an assignee, based on what I saw on

-Updated by tj (Thibault Jouan) over 5 years ago
+Updated by tj (Thibault Jouan) almost 7 years ago

 My bad!
 I didn't know about this syntax.
 This usage here makes perfect